Skip to Content

 If you only enter the UIC once, only one record gets credited.
 NEI is working to consolidate this process; until then, the two-entry workflow is required.
 For the steps to enter a UIC, follow NEI’s UIC guide.

-If you hold an NEI credential, your Logistics-EI transcript shows your running total.
-Log in, open your transcript, and the credits you have entered for the current cycle are counted toward your 20-credit target.
-See NEI's transcript guide for the steps.
+If you hold an NEI credential, your Logistics-EI transcripts show your credits earned.
+Log in, open the LCB triennial transcript, and the credits you have entered for the current cycle are counted toward your 20-credit target.
+See NEI’s transcript guide for the steps.

 If you do not hold a credential, you maintain your own running total.
 The countdown clock on the triennial overview shows how many credits per month you need to stay on pace through January 31, 2027.